Moses in rabbinic literature: Inability to enter the Land of Israel

 Whenever the cup is handed to Moses during the banquet of the pious in the other world, that he may say grace over the meal, he declares: "I am not worthy to say grace, as I have not deserved to enter the land of Israel".
-The fact that Moses, the foremost leader of Israel, who ceaselessly prayed for it and partook of its sorrows, and on whose account the manna was showered down from heaven and the protecting clouds and the marvelous well returned after the death of Aaron and Miriam, should not be allowed to share in Israel's joys and enter the promised land, was a problem that puzzled the aggadah, for which it tried to find various explanations.
-Moses was anxious to enter the promised land solely because many of the commandments given by God could be observed only there, and he was desirous of fulfilling all the commandments.
-God, however, said that He looked upon Moses as having fulfilled all the commandments, and would therefore reward him accordingly.
-Moses prayed in vain to be permitted to go into the promised land if only for a little while; for God had decreed that he should not enter the country either alive or dead.
+The fact that Moses, the foremost leader of Israel, who ceaselessly prayed for it and partook of its sorrows, and on whose account the manna was showered down from Heaven and the protecting clouds and the marvelous well returned after the death of Aaron and Miriam, should not be allowed to share in Israel's joys and enter the Promised Land, was a problem that puzzled the aggadah, for which it tried to find various explanations.
+Moses was anxious to enter the Promised Land solely because many of the commandments given by God could be observed only there, and he was desirous of fulfilling all the commandments.
+God, however, said that God looked upon Moses as having fulfilled all the commandments and would, therefore, reward him accordingly.
+Moses prayed in vain to be permitted to go into the Promised Land, if only for a little while, for God had decreed that he should not enter the country either alive or dead.
 According to one opinion, this decree was in punishment for the words addressed by him to God: "Wherefore hast thou so evil entreated this people?"
 According to another version, this punishment was inflicted upon him for having once silently renounced his nationality.
-When Moses had helped the daughters of Jethro at the well, they took him home, letting him wait outside while they went into the house and told their father that an Egyptian had protected them.
+When Moses had helped the daughters of Jethro at the well, they took him home, letting him wait outside.
+At the same time, they went into the house.
+They told their father that an Egyptian had protected them.
 Moses, who overheard this conversation, did not correct them, concealing the fact that he was a Hebrew.
 There is still another explanation, to the effect that it would not have redounded to the glory of Moses if he who had led 600,000 persons out of Egypt had been the only one to enter Israel, while the entire people were destined to die in the desert.
-Again, Moses had to die with the generation which he took out of Egypt, in order that he might be able to lead them again in the future world.
+Again, Moses had to die with the generation he took out of Egypt so he might be able to lead them again in the future world.